thewca/worldcubeassociation.org/docs/STYLE_GUIDE.md

 ## 4. Database and migrations

 - Column naming: booleans use an `is_` / `has_` prefix (MySQL can't take Rails' `?` suffix).
-Match the conventions of sibling tables — if `total_delegated` has no suffix, don't add one to the column next to it.
+Match the conventions of sibling tables — if `total_delegated` has no suffix, don't add one adjacent columns like `total_organized`.
-- Use `after:` to place new columns sensibly. `schema.rb` sorts alphabetically, but the production table doesn't, and humans read it in PMA.
+- Use `after:` to place new columns sensibly. `schema.rb` sorts alphabetically in the developer dump, but the production table doesn't, and humans read it in PMA.
 - Declare indexes inside `create_table` (`t.index %i[a b], unique: true`) or with `index: true` on the column, rather than as a separate statement.
 - Let Rails infer foreign key columns and table names when they follow convention. `t.references` takes `type:` and `index:`; use `foreign_key: { to_table: ... }` only when inference fails.
-- Wrap data backfills in `up_only do ... end`.
+- Wrap necessary data backfills in `up_only do ... end`.
+In general, data migrations should be Rake tasks (see [Rails guide](style/rails.md#10-jobs-and-rake-tasks)) but exceptions can be made if data *must* be there immediately upon executing the migration.
 - Don't set arbitrary `limit:` on strings without a reason.
+We should rather strive to remove existing `limit`s than arbitrarily mimicking them, because more often than not they are tech debt from ye olden days.
 - For a state machine with a natural order, use an integer-backed enum (`enum :lifecycle_state, [:pending, :open, :locked, :done]`) — the numbering encodes the progression.
 - The `version` at the top of `schema.rb` must match the migration you're adding.
 A mismatch means you committed a stale schema.
+  - Exception: If you are merging/rebasing your PR to the tip of `main`, somebody else might have merged another migration file with a newer timestamp
+  - In case of doubt during merge conflicts: The `version` stamp should *always* represent the newest timestamp among all migration files in the `migrate` folder.
+- When deleting columns (because you've established a newer format, or they are genuinely not needed anymore) always follow a two-step process **in two separate deployments**:
+  1. Write a migration that adds the new column(s).
+Migrate the data (most likely via Rake task) and migrate the code to work with the new column(s).
+Treat the database as if the old column didn't exist anymore, but DO NOT physically delete it
+  2. After you have **fully deployed** the first migration, and you are confident that the code is working well and all legacy data has been fully migrated: Open a second, **separate** PR that migrates the physical deletion

 ---